-Killer whales are especially vulnerable to chemical contaminants because they are at the top of the food chain.
+Killer whales are especially vulnerable to chemical contaminants because they are at the top of the food web.
 To address this, NOAA joined the Puget Sound Partnership, a program that helps prevent contamination in Southern Resident habitat and collaborated with the U.S. Environmental Protection Agency and Washington State agencies to develop a plan to fill gaps in research and monitoring.
 NOAA's Damage Assessment, Remediation, and Restoration Program, which cleans up existing contamination, also has several active projects in the Pacific Northwest and California.

 Preventing Oil Spills and Improving Response Preparation